-Why You'll Love These Lemon Curd Cookies
+Why You'll Love These Lemon Curd Thumbprint Cookies

 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Lemon Curd Cookies
+How To Make Lemon Curd Cookies

 Lemon shortbread cookies filled with lemon curd = delectable lemon curd cookies that simply melt in your mouth!
 What's more, you don't have to chill the dough before baking!